NuevoFoundation/workshops/content/english/debugging/04-identify-the-problem3.md

 ## Debuggers

 Debugging code is such a widespread, common problem that people have built entire programs designed to help other programmers debug more efficiently.
 These are suitably named **debuggers**, and there are plenty of debuggers that work for the C programming language.
-Let's take a look at `gdb`, a common debugger used on the command line.
+Let's take a look at `gdb`, a common debugger used with the command line.

 [GDB (GNU Project Debugger)](https://sourceware.org/gdb/) is a powerful debugger that lets you debug programs from the command line, which is useful in cases where you don’t have access to a GUI.
 Open the **Shell** tab in the Replit window below.